GalMunGral/galmungal.github.io/theoretical-minimum.md

 ### Networking
 Networking must be managed by the operating system, because most network operations are not specific to a process: incoming packets are asynchronous events.
 The packets must be collected, identified, and dispatched before a process takes care of them.
 The system is in charge of delivering data packets across program and network interfaces, and it must control the execution of programs according to their network activity.
 Additionally, all the routing and address resolution issues are implemented within the kernel.

-## Windowing System
+## GUI and Window System
 End users interact with computers at the top abstraction layer, through the operating system **shell**.
-For a computationally literate person, command-line shells, through which one issue a series of commands to perform tasks, is a natural interface to interact with computers.
-However, for people who are not accustomed to a computational way of thinking, a direct-manipulation graphical user interface (GUI) is prefered.
+For a computationally literate person, issue commands through a command-line shell, much like imperative programming, is a natural way to interact with computers.
+However, for people who are not accustomed to this way of thinking, a direct-manipulation graphical user interface (GUI) is much more intuitive.

 From the Wikipedia article:
 > Direct manipulation is a human–computer interaction style which involves **continuous representation of objects of interest** and **rapid, reversible, and incremental actions and feedback**. ...the intention of direct manipulation is to allow a user to manipulate objects presented to them, **using actions that correspond at least loosely to manipulation of physical objects**. ...
 Having **real-world metaphors for objects and actions** can make it easier for a user to learn and use an interface, and rapid, incremental feedback allows a user to make fewer errors and complete tasks in less time, because they can **see the results of an action before completing the action, thus evaluating the output and compensating for mistakes.**

-In addition to CPU and memory, all GUI programs running concurrently requires access to a single computer screen, which again requires management from the underlying system.
-This is handled by a window system (NOT Microsoft Windows!)
+However, adding GUI to a program introduces a new problem: in addition to CPU and memory, concurrent GUI programs contend for screen space, which again requires management from the underlying system.
+This is handled by what's called a window system.

 [fill in here]